 After the procedure, you should not exercise, bend over or lay down for approximately four hours.
 Normal facial movements will work the Botox into the muscles.
 After this, you may resume normal activity as tolerated.
 You may start to see results in 1 week, but it will take a full 2 weeks for your Botox to settle.
 If you are in need of any touchups, please contact your provider after 2 weeks to arrange a visit.

 You may experience minor bleeding or "wheels" where injections are placed on the day of the procedure.
-You may also experience bruising which many last 1 - 2 weeks depending on how you heal.
+You may also experience bruising which may last 1 - 2 weeks depending on how you heal.

 This procedure consists of the injection of hyaluronic acid into certain areas of the face to help improve volume loss due to aging.
 Generally, filler is injected into areas such as the cheeks, nasolabial folds, marionette lines and lips.
 We carry Juvederm Ultra and Juvederm Volbella fillers.